artosan/nitroluks/README.md

 Please take backups of any important files and make sure that you have backup initramfs which you can use as a fallback if the installation messes your boot up for some reason.

+This package could potentially work with Ubuntu also, but I have not tested it.

+Moreover, the directory structure is not compliant with Debian project guidelines.
+I will be improving the package structure, code quality and make sure that this also works with Ubuntu shortly so stay tuned.

 ## Installation

 Before the installation, you must do some preparation steps.

 ### Preparation
-* First, add a new password into your nitrokey, the easiest way is to use `nitro-app`.
+* First, add a new password to your nitrokey, the easiest way is to use `nitro-app`.
 Go to password safe and add a new slot, name the slot as `LUKS` and generate the password for the slot and save it.

-* Next, add the same password to your luks disk, i.e. `# cryptsetup luksAddKey /dev/<device> ` and make sure you use the same key as you stored into your nitrokeys LUKS slot.
+* Next, add the same password to your LUKS disk, i.e. `# cryptsetup luksAddKey /dev/<device> ` and make sure you use the same key as you stored into your nitrokeys LUKS slot.

 __Note that IT IS IMPORTANT THAT THE SLOT NAME IN THE NITROKEY IS__ `LUKS` __OTHERWISE YOU CAN NOT UNLOCK YOUR DISK BY NITROKEY!__